Lease End

 How much sales tax will I pay on a lease buyout in New Jersey?

-New Jersey's sales tax rate is 6.625%, applied to the buyout amount (your residual value).
-On the average NJ buyout vehicle with a retail book value of $31,119, that's roughly $2,062.
-This amount can be rolled into your financing so you don't need to pay it out of pocket.
+New Jersey's sales tax rate is 6.625%, applied to your buyout amount.
+On the average New Jersey buyout Lease End has processed ($26,123), that comes out to roughly $1,731.
+It can be rolled into your financing, so you don't need to bring it out of pocket.

 Do I get credit for the sales tax I already paid during my lease?